Preshy/simple-username-checker/README.md

 # simple-username-checker
-Simple Username Checker With JQuery and PHP
+Simple Username Checker With JQuery AJAX and PHP